Last Updated on March 27, 2021 by Shaun Snapp

 Understanding the basics of refrigerated units and refrigeration transport can take one a long way in knowing the options available in the transportation services and the options available to shippers.

-Refrigerated transport today is remarkably easy and inexpensive compared to even the recent history and has opened markets for year-round perishables that did not exist prior to refrigerated transportation.
+Today’s refrigerated transport is effortless and inexpensive compared to recent history and has opened markets for year-round perishables that did not exist before refrigerated transportation.

 San Joaquin History.com